 What does the Japanese word Toyota mean?

-The Origins of the Name "Toyota"
+The Origins of the Toyota Name

-The Cultural Significance of "Toyota"
+The Significance of the Toyota Logo

 Where did Toyota's name come from?